ccswbs/UoGd7-Training/features/howto-page.md

 * [Page Keywords](howto-page.md#page-keywords)

-The **Page** content type is used for static content that can be linked into the main navigation bar.
+The **Basic Page** content type is used for static content that can be linked into the main navigation bar.
 This is one of the most basic content types and is very flexible.

 ![An Example of a Page](../images/paex.png "Example of a Basic Page")

 ## Creating a Page
-1. From the Administration bar, navigate to `Add Content` > `Page`.
+1. From the Administration bar, navigate to `Content` > `Add Content` > `Basic page`.
 3. Enter the title of the page in the "Title" field.
 4. If you have [page categories](../taxonomies.md) defined, select the appropriate one.
 For more please see the [Assigning a Category to a Page](howto-page.md#assigning-a-category-to-a-page) section.
 5. Use the [Drupal Text (WYSIWYG) Editor](../wysiwyg-editor.md) to fill the page with your desired content.
-6. If you want to attach any files (PDF, Docs, Images) to the page and be availiable for download by the user, you can do so using the "File Attachment" option.
+6. If you want to attach any files (PDF, Docs, Images) to the page and be availiable for download by the user, you can do so using the "File Attachments" option.
 For more please see the [Attaching a File to a Page](howto-page.md#attaching-a-file-to-a-page) section.
 7. If you want this web page to be accessed through your website menus, visit the [Managing Menus](../menuitems.html#adding-content-to-a-menu) section.
-8. If you have the [proper authority](../rolesandresp.md) to publish, ensure that the `Published` checkbox is checked under "Publishing options."
+8. If you have the [proper authority](../rolesandresp.md) to publish, ensure that the `Published` checkbox is checked.
 9. Once the above steps are completed, select `Save`.

 ## Editing a Page